Obituary of Herminia Vasquez

 Visitation will be at the St. Patrick’s Church in Whitewater, Wisconsin at 10 am on Friday, December 6, 2019 with the funeral service following at noon.
 Herminia will be laid to rest following the funeral service at Hillside Cemetery alongside her husband in Whitewater.

-Nitardy Funeral Home, Whitewater, Wisconsin is assisting the family with arrangements.To send flowers to the family of Herminia Vasquez, please visit Tribute Store
+Nitardy Funeral Home, Whitewater, Wisconsin is assisting the family with arrangements.To send flowers to the family or plant a tree in memory of Herminia Vasquez, please visit Tribute Store